 George plays a Kanstul 1670 with a yellow brass bell and the standard nickel slide.
 He uses the GR2 leadpipe, a version of a Burt Herrick design, and a Kanstul GR mouthpiece, and he regards this as his best instrument ever.

 Since numerous options are available on this Kanstul, we'll suggest that if you like a snappy instrument with a light response, a velvety vintage sound, and a stability of tone at all dynamics, order the standard yellow brass bell version.
 If you like a hotter sound with more malleability and more of a bark when you push it, consider the bronze bell.
 If you prefer a broader, more modern orchestral sound with more weight and more distinctive slotting, ask for the heavier red brass bell, and maybe a brass slide to match.
 The red brass unsoldered rim bell may be the closest to an unbuffed Conn bell and those seen on some of the custom Minick trombones.
 Though these Kanstul trombones are very consistent, we can play test some of the available parts here if you need assistance, and we'll write or ring you back with a review.

 If you have a wider neck, ask for the wide hand slide, as seen on the 1662I.
 This slide broadens the tone a bit, and also adds a small amount of weight.

 Included: Protec 309 case, three .562" mouthpipes, Kanstul mouthpiece

 Standard model: Lightweight .020" brass bell and nickel hand slide.
 We also occasionally stock the bronze bell.

 Kanstul hand slides are normally built with brass cork barrels.
 We've been able to source the materials to have them built with nickel cork barrels.
 To me, this more dense metal makes the horn feel centered and more efficient.
-These can be had by special order.
-We find that players like both versions.
+These are standard now on Kanstul trombones we order.